Data Cables

 These cables are also available in a variety of materials such as low smoke zero halogen (LSZH).

-We have manufactured and utilise a range of these products within our cables over the years, contact us now to discuss your requirements.
+We have manufactured and utilised a range of these products within our cables over the years, contact us now to discuss your requirements.

 Our excellent customer service and fast turnaround times are the cornerstone of the service that we offer.
 We maintain constant communication with our clients throughout each project to ensure that all products are delivered on time and to the highest quality standard, even for the most challenging deadlines.

-In addition to exceptionally fast turnaround times and high-quality cable construction, we offer:
+In addition to exceptionally fast turnaround times and high-quality data cable construction, we offer:

 • Full adherence to cable industry standards